wazo-platform/wazo-doc/source/upgrade/upgrade.rst

 15.13
 -----

-* asterisk has been upgraded from version 11.17.1 to 13.4.0, which is a major asterisk upgrade.
+* Asterisk has been upgraded from version 11.17.1 to 13.4.0, which is a major Asterisk upgrade.

 Please consult the following detailed upgrade notes for more information: